fcport/pokedex/README.md

 # Pokedex

-This is a project i made for my front-end angular portfolio, i have used [Bootstrap 5](https://ng-bootstrap.github.io/#/home), and [PokeApi](https://pokeapi.co/).
+This is a project I made for my front-end Angular portfolio, I have used [Bootstrap 5](https://ng-bootstrap.github.io/#/home), and [PokeApi](https://pokeapi.co/).

 I'll keep updating this as I'll be learning new things ( *you never stop learning* ).